Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: The proofs of two special cases

 \section{The proofs of two special cases}

-Let $G$ be a connected graph with maximum degree $\Delta$.
-In this section, we consider the semistrong chromatic index and the $(0,1)$-relaxed strong chromatic index of $G$ when $\Delta=2$ and when $G$ is isomorphic to $K_{\Delta,\Delta}$, respectively.
+Let $G$ be a connected graph with maximum degree $\Delta\ge2$.
+In this section, we consider the semistrong chromatic index and the $(0,1)$-relaxed strong chromatic index of $G$ when $\Delta=2$ (see \Cref{lemma:delta2}) and when $G$ is isomorphic to $K_{\Delta,\Delta}$ (see Lemma~\ref{lemma:Kn,n}), respectively.